Cloud-brightening experiment halted on San Francisco Bay part of push for solar geoengineering solutions to climate change

 "We absolutely think now is the time for doing research on the impacts of the technology," said Dilling.

-The nonprofit fund announced it will finance the research, issuing grants to teams around the world in order to better inform governments, scientists, and the public.
-The first grants could be issued as early as July.
+The nonprofit fund announced it will finance the research, issuing grants to teams around the world in order to better inform governments, scientists and the public.
+The first grants will be issued after Oct.
+1.

-"We feel like we need to have strong scientific understanding before any decision is made about this," said Dilling.
+"We feel like we need to have strong scientific understanding before any decision is made about this," Dilling said.
 "That could be a decision to not to use the technology in the future.
 It could be decision to use the technology in the future."

 Ezzy Ashcraft told CBS News Bay Area that she remains motivated to identify more immediate approaches and solutions.